Pennine Walker, a photographic walking diary

 It's a hazy view looking southwest towards the moorland around Rossendale

-A final shot from the summit of the trig point on Lad Law
+A final shot across the summit to the trig point on Lad Law

 The Coldwell Reservoirs and Pendle Hill as I make my way down past the Abbot Stone